LucDupAtGitHub/PDBP/README.md

 ###  `activeProgram`

-The simplest computation instance one can probably think of is the *active* instance (we use *active* as opposed to *reactive*) as defined below
+The simplest computation instance (and corresponding program instance) one can probably think of is the *active* instance (we use *active* as opposed to *reactive*) as defined below

 ```scala
 package pdbp.types.active